attilaolah/attilaolah.github.io/_posts/2011-04-15-random-wallpaper-for-each-awesome-session.markdown

 summary: "This is a tiny script that will change the wallpaper on each login."
 ---

-First, get some nice wallpapers. `KDE` hase a nice set of free wallpapers.
+First, get some nice wallpapers. `KDE` has a nice set of free wallpapers.
 Install them (`sudo emerge kde{,artwork}-wallpapers kdeartwork-weatherwallpapers`), and you'll get some nice wallpapers in `/usr/share/wallpapers`.